eirikeve/panpdf/README.md

 There are other software which do the same thing - search online for `Markdown to PDF` and you'll find alternatives! :)
 However, I tried several of these tools but couldn't get them to work reliably.
 So - I decided to make `panpdf`.

+## How does the output look?

+Since everything is formatted with CSS, it can look any way you want it to.
+Check out the [example_output folder](example_output/README.pdf)!

 ## Installation

 `panpdf` has these dependencies: